 Do you often manipulate images as part of your daily job?

-I personally need to do the graphics work for this website before uploading it to my blog.
+I personally do the graphics work for this website before uploading it to my blog.

 One of the most common image editing tasks is resizing, which tremendously reduces the image size from MB to KB.

-This allows images to load quickly on the web even if someone uses a slow internet.
+This allows images to load quickly on the web even if someone is using a slow internet.

 I usually use the ImageMagick tool to perform this operation from the command line.

 But I recommend using the “Nautilus Image Converter” which gets integrated in the right-click context menu in the image file.

 It is very handy and works well within seconds.
 But if you want to perform this action in bulk, I would recommend using the ImageMagick tool because it comes with a batch operation.

 Nautilus is a file manager used by GNOME and several other desktop environments.
 It provides a simple and integrated way to manage your files and applications.